JSB2010/JSB2010.github.io/README.md

        **reCAPTCHA Configuration:**
        - `NEXT_PUBLIC_RECAPTCHA_SITE_KEY`

-Alternatively, you can deploy to any platform that supports static sites, such as GitHub Pages, Netlify, or Vercel.
+Alternatively, you can deploy to any platform that supports static sites, such as GitHub Pages or Netlify, but Cloudflare Pages is the recommended platform.

 ## Testing and CI/CD